flowxo/coding-challenges/README.md

 # Flow XO coding challenges

+These are coding challenges that you can either do for fun, or more likely, we'll ask you to work on as part of our developer recruitment process.

 We'll ask you what kind of challenge we'd like you to complete (you'll find the challenge(s) within this repo).
-In all cases, follow the guidelines below for how to approach the challenge and what to include.
+Make sure you follow the guidelines below for how to approach the challenge and what to include.

 ## The challenges